Little desert pocket mouse

 The little desert pocket mouse (Chaetodipus arenarius) is a species of small rodent in the family Heteromyidae.
-It is endemic to Baja California in Mexico.
+It is endemic to the Baja California peninsula in Mexico.

 Description

 The little desert pocket mouse reaches a length of about 154 mm including a tail of 86 mm, with males being slightly larger than females.
 The fur is soft and fairly silky and there are none of the spines found in some related species though there may be a few soft bristles on the rump.
 The ears are dark and there is a tiny patch of white hairs at their base.
 The color of the dorsal surface varies from pale gray or pale buff to dark brown, and there may be some dark-tipped guard hairs giving a grizzled appearance.
 The upper half of the tail matches the dorsal color while the underparts of the body, the feet and lower side of the tail are white or cream-colored.
 There may be a buff-colored line separating the upper parts from the underparts, but it is faint or missing in some populations.